ymtszw/hipchat_elixir/README.md

 # Policy

 - No state.
 Access tokens and other credentials should be retrieved/stored by caller applications.
+    - Although, `hackney` application does have some states.
 - Relying HipChat cloud/server for parameter validations.
 - Cover APIs used in server side only.